dotnet/docs-maui/docs/user-interface/layouts/custom.md

 }
 ```

-Then, when the app renders a <xref:Microsoft.Maui.Controls.Grid> it will use the custom layout manager to ensure that at runtime the <xref:Microsoft.Maui.Controls.Grid.RowDefinitions> for the <xref:Microsoft.Maui.Controls.Grid> includes enough rows to account for each `Grid.Row` attached property set in child views:
+Then, when the app renders a <xref:Microsoft.Maui.Controls.Grid> it will use the custom layout manager to ensure that at runtime the <xref:Microsoft.Maui.Controls.Grid.RowDefinitions> for the <xref:Microsoft.Maui.Controls.Grid> includes enough rows to account for each `Grid.Row` attached property set in child views.

+The following example shows a <xref:Microsoft.Maui.Controls.Grid> that sets the `Grid.Row` attached property in child views, but doesn't set the <xref:Microsoft.Maui.Controls.Grid.RowDefinitions> property:

 ```xaml
 <Grid>